ncatlab/nlab-content/pages/1/5/6/7/7651/content.md

 Special examples of the above include the [[Batalin-Vilkovisky integral]], the [[Kontsevich integral]], the [[Selberg integral]],the [[elliptic Selberg integral]].

-Integration is involved in [[integral transform]]s, [[integral transforms on sheaves]], in various formulas for pairings, e.g. of chains and cochains ....
+Integration is involved in [[integral transform | integral transforms]], [[integral transforms on sheaves]], in various formulas for pairings, e.g. of chains and cochains ....
 Some statements involving integrals include the [[Stokes theorem]].